FilOzone/filecoin-services-payments/SPEC.md

 - settle rails by segments, segments are held in the `RateChangeQueue` which tracks each segment of time that has a different rate.
   - validation run for settling each segment
+  - point of segments is to track minimal info for lazy settlement.  the firt time we run a settlement through time all of the rate changes will be processed and we'll have an empty queue again.
+  - if there is not lazy history to go through we take the `_settleSegment` code path
+  - otherwise we take `_settleWithRateChanges` which goes through the queue calling `_settleSegment` on each period with a different rate

+- Rail settlement is confined within a range of epochs starting from last settled epoch and going up to the user defined `untilEpoch`.
+Settlement is internally capped at the minimum of `untilEpoch` and the maximum possible epoch that the rail can consistently be settled from.
+For a non terminated rail this is the last epoch that the payer account has been settled up to, i.e. `payer.lockupLastSettledAt`.
+For a terminated rail this is just the rail's `endEpoch` because we are already guaratneed to have the rail's `lockupPeriod` locked into the account's `lockupCurrent` from account invariants.

+- Rail settlement always tries to finalize a rail before returning.
+Finalization has two effects.
+First it has the effect of flowing unused rail fixed lockup funds out of the payer account `lockupCurrent` and back to the account's available balance.
+Second the operator usage for streaming lockup and unused fixed lockup is removed and the operator reclaims this allowance for lockup operations on other rails.

 ### One Time Payments